dongwubaohuzhe/vid-subs/MP4 Subtitle Generator.md

     ```bash
     pip install uv
     ```
 *   **FFmpeg:** A complete, cross-platform solution to record, convert and stream audio and video.
-Download it from [ffmpeg.org](https://ffmpeg.org/download.html) and ensure it's added to your system's PATH.
+Download it from [ffmpeg.org](https://ffmpeg.org/download.html).
+    *   **Important:** It's highly recommended to add FFmpeg to your system's PATH environment variable for seamless operation.
+If you don't, the script will prompt you to enter the path to the FFmpeg executable.

 ## Project Setup